Dear friends, I would like to present to you two books by Bulgarian researcher musicologist and professor of music history Klara Mechkova.

 Мечкова, Клара. Трифонията в тетрафоничната музикална система и в живота на византийското осмогласие. - Пловдив: Астарта, 2018, 291 с.
 ISBN 978 – 954 - 350-265-3 COBISS.BG-ID 1288298724

-- The Triphonia in to the contemporary science and the medieval text sources
+- The Triphonia in into the contemporary science and the medieval text sources

 - The basics of Triphonia: 1) definition; 2) the functionality of the triphonia and tetraphonia; 3) a functional relationships between the triphonia and tetraphonia; 4) the melodic "holdingness" and "unholdingness" as a prerequisite for a functional "holdingness" and "unholdingness"